dmuth/cheetah-bot/README.md

    - Repeat a few times to make sure it does text AND images
 - Spam the bot with messages until you exhaust the quota (it won't take long with these settings) and make sure it goes to sleep than wakes back up.
 - Finally, send a DM to the bot and make sure it replies.

+### Unit Testing

+- `pytest` - Specify `-s` to print contents of stdout.
+Specify `--log-cli-level=info` to print logging messages.
+   - Note that `--log-cli-level=info` may break some tests, and there are calls to get quota values in logging messages.
+I warned ya!

+There is a great blog post about mocking <a href="https://yeraydiazdiaz.medium.com/what-the-mock-cheatsheet-mocking-in-python-6a71db997832">over here</a>.

 ## Mitmproxy Support